Helloisa22/Naruto-CardHouver/README.md

 * CSS3 ✔
 * Javascript ✔

-# Link website link
+# Link website
 https://tudosobrenaruto.netlify.app 🐱‍👤

-# How important is this project
+# What is the importance of this project
 This project was developed for work my skills with the main technologies for the development Front-End.
 Em breve mais projetos e atualizações, espero que gostem.